Finding a Mentor

 To answer these questions, you might:

-- Check CCU department web sites and read faculty profiles; many departments list their faculty
+- Check CCU department websites and read faculty profiles; many departments list the accomplishments of their faculty

-the Sciences, See http://kingfish.coastal.edu ; for example, click the research button at http://kinglish.coastal.edu/marine/ and you will find a list of various marine research topics and the CCU faculty members who conduct research in the topics.
+members and some faculty have created their own webpages (For the sciences, click the research button at http://www.coastal.edu/marine/research and you will find a list of various marine research topics and the CCU faculty members who conduct research in the topics.

-- Drop by during a potential faculty mentor's office hours (posted by their office or check with departmental administrative assistant0 to chat about her or his research;
+- Drop by during a potential faculty mentor's office hours (posted by their office or check with departmental administrative assistant) to chat about her or his research;

 - Make an appointment with the Office for Undergraduate Research to learn more.